GafferHQ/gaffer/doc/source/Tutorials/GettingStarted/index.md

 ![Group](images/group.png)

-The Group node is generating a new scene which combines the input scenes by placing them both under a new parent called "group", as can be seen in the SceneHierarchy in the bottom right panel.
+The Group node is generating a new scene which combines the input scenes by placing them both under a new parent called "group", as can be seen in the HierarchyView in the bottom right panel.
 Note that this is an entirely non-destructive process, and the upstream scenes from the SceneReader and Camera nodes are still available at any time simply by selecting the relevant node.

 Positioning the camera
 ----------------------